 Charnay worked in Capitol Hill and on national, state and local political campaigns, but later ventured into working for his father on the West Coast at Four Star Productions.
 Charnay eventually worked as a book reviewer for the Los Angeles Times and a news editor and reporter for THR from 1975-1977.
 He also acted as a publicist for Jimmy Stewart.

 He also dedicated much of his life to academia, spending over 30 years teaching at the graduate and undergraduate levels at leading universities throughout Los Angeles, including USC, UCLA and Pepperdine.
 Apart from his academic career, Charnay was also dedicated to philanthropic work, serving as director of major and planned gifts at the American Red Cross Greater Los Angeles.
 Charnay ultimately raised over $250 million in charitable funds through his efforts.

-He is survived by his daughter Katharine, son Matthew, and half-sisters Janis and Jeannette.
+He is survived by his daughter Katharine, son Mathew, and half-sisters Janis and Jeannette.